chongpang-wq/EmpiricalResearch_LLM_Workflow_Template/README.md

 This template is not an automatic research pipeline.

 It does not replace human judgment about identification, sample construction, data access, empirical interpretation, or publication claims.
+It is only designed to let LLMs work as your junior coauthors.

 It makes a project **workflow-ready**, not automatically **analysis-ready**.
 A project becomes analysis-ready only after data-processing code, validated final datasets, empirical specifications, and result-generating scripts have been created and approved.